reidrac/pyglet-tiled-json-map/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to get the best performance any `Sprite` can be added to the Map's batch even it won't be managed by the Map itself.
+In order to get the best performance any `Sprite` can be added to the Map's batch even it won't be managed by the `Map` class.

 There are some things to take into account: